sharonWU0505/GliaCloud-Engineer-Intern-Quiz/README.md

-# GliaCloud-Engineer-Quiz-
+# GliaCloud-Engineer-Intern-Quiz

 The file named Answer is the answer of each puzzle.

-The other four files are the code of Puzzle 1 to 4.
+The other four files are the source code of Puzzle 1 to 4.